SeekyCt/spm-desert-bus/README.md

 If for some reason you want to compile this yourself, you'll need to build PistonMiner's elf2rel from either the SPM Rel Loader repo or the original TTYD Tools repo and then use 'make eu0' (or make 'eu1', will give the same result) in the `rel` folder.

 ## Credits
-This mod is built using the [SPM Rel Loader](https://github.com/SeekyCt/spm-rel-loader) which is based on the TTYD rel loader by PistonMiner, Zephiles, Jdaster64 and JasperRLZ.
+This mod is built using the [SPM Rel Loader](https://github.com/SeekyCt/spm-rel-loader) which is based on the TTYD rel loader by PistonMiner and Zephiles.